maxvanceffer/soap_dispanser_ha/README.md

 - Detects when soap is dispensed using an analog sensor
 - Integrates with Home Assistant via MQTT
 - Configurable settings stored in a persistent cache
-- Support for ESP8266 and ESP32 boards with file system capabilities
+- Support for ESP32 boards with file system capabilities

 ## Project Structure